hexcowboy/punk-loot/README.md

 CryptoPunk Loot aims to be the first step in defining a standard for Loot Oracles pertaining to `ERC721` and `ERC1155` NFTs.

-The concept behind a Loot oracle is as follows:
+The concept behind a Loot Oracle is as follows:

 1. An original NFT exists on the blockchain but it's traits exist off the chain
-2. The NFT is sent to an oracle that handles the reception of either ERC721 or ERC1155 tokens
+2. The NFT is sent to an Oracle Contract that handles the reception of either ERC721 or ERC1155 tokens
-3. The oracle emits an event, `ERC721Received` or `ERC1155Received`, that is listened for by an external API
+3. The Oracle Contract emits an event, `ERC721Received` or `ERC1155Received`, that is listened for by an Oracle
 4. The external API uses it's logic to mint a new Loot item (or multiple Loot items)

 ### Contracts